Pomegranate: Ancient and modern Greece

-In another Greek myth, a girl named Side ("pomegranate") killed herself on her mother's grave in order to avoid suffering rape at the hands of her own father Ictinus.
+In another Greek myth, a girl named Side ("pomegranate") killed herself on her mother's grave to avoid suffering rape at the hands of her own father Ictinus.
 Her blood transformed into a pomegranate tree.
+In a different myth, a Boeotian woman named Side was cast into the Underworld by Hera, with the pomegranate symbolising her descent.

 In the fifth century BC, Polycleitus took ivory and gold to sculpt the seated Argive Hera in her temple.
 She held a scepter in one hand and offered a pomegranate, like a "royal orb", in the other.
-"About the pomegranate I must say nothing," whispered the traveller Pausanias in the second century, "for its story is somewhat of a holy mystery."
+"About the pomegranate I must say nothing," whispered the traveller Pausanias in the second century, "for its story is somewhat of a holy mystery".
 The pomegranate has a calyx shaped like a crown.
 In Jewish tradition, it has been seen as the original "design" for the proper crown.

 Within the Heraion at the mouth of the Sele, near Paestum, Magna Graecia, is a chapel devoted to the Madonna del Granato, "Our Lady of the Pomegranate", "who by virtue of her epithet and the attribute of a pomegranate must be the Christian successor of the ancient Greek goddess Hera", observes the excavator of the Heraion of Samos, Helmut Kyrieleis.

 In modern times, the pomegranate still holds strong symbolic meanings for the Greeks.
 When one buys a new home, it is conventional for a house guest to bring as a first gift a pomegranate, which is placed under/near the ikonostasi (home altar) of the house, as a symbol of abundance, fertility, and good luck.
 When Greeks commemorate their dead, they make kollyva as offerings, which consist of boiled wheat, mixed with sugar and decorated with pomegranate.
 Pomegranate decorations for the home are very common in Greece and sold in most home goods stores.

 Ancient Israel and Judaism

-The pomegranate has an important role in Jewish tradition.
-The fruit is said to have 613 seeds representing the 613 commandments of the Torah.